xXleowXx/gitlab-charts/doc/charts/globals.md

     port: 32022
 ```

-You can combine `global.shell.port` and `nginx-ingress.controller.service.type=NodePort`
+You can combine `global.shell.port` and `ingress-nginx.controller.service.type=NodePort`
 to set a NodePort for the NGINX controller Service object.
 Note that if
-`nginx-ingress.controller.service.nodePorts.gitlab-shell` is set, it will
+`ingress-nginx.controller.service.nodePorts.gitlab-shell` is set, it will
 override `global.shell.port` when setting the NodePort for NGINX.

 ```yaml